hhoangsonnw/hhoangsonnw/README.md

-# 💫 About Me
+💫 About Me

-Sophomore IT student at HUST, a rookie diving deep into the world of cybersecurity.
+I’m a sophomore Information Technology student at Hanoi University of Science and Technology (HUST) with a strong interest in cybersecurity.

-🔐 Focused on **Digital Forensics & Incident Response** — fascinated by the full attack chain, from initial intrusion all the way to artifact recovery
+My main focus is Digital Forensics & Incident Response (DFIR) — understanding the full attack lifecycle, from initial intrusion to in-depth artifact analysis and recovery.

+🔐 Interests
+Digital Forensics
+Incident Response
+Memory Forensics
+Malware Analysis

+🧪 Activities
-🧪 Active CTF player, focused on forensics and practical investigation techniques
+Active CTF player, specializing in forensics challenges Focused on developing practical investigation and analysis skills Continuously exploring real-world attack techniques and defensive strategies

-🌱 Currently exploring memory forensics and malware analysis

-📂 Sharing writeups on challenges I've solved — documenting what I learn along the way
+📂This GitHub serves as my learning journal.